 5 to 7 means intermediate-grade cancer

-8 or more means high-grade, aggressive cancer.
+8 to 10 (10 is the highest score) means high-grade, aggressive cancer.

 A doctor will also assign a "stage" to your cancer.
 The stage describes the extent of the tumor and whether it has spread.
 Doctors use the Gleason score and stage to plan treatment.

 Once prostate cancer develops, it usually grows slowly over many years.
 In a small number of men, prostate cancer grows and spreads quickly.
 Almost all prostate cancer will respond to some type of treatment.
 In some cases, prostate cancer might not need treatment right away, if at all.
 Doctors have developed criteria to determine which cancers need treatment and which ones can be watched.
 If a watched tumor worsens, it can be treated.